tehut/pets-api-exercise-backbone/README.md

 # Backbone with Pets API

 Create a single page application, using backbone, to interact with the [Pets API](https://github.com/AdaGold/pets_api).
+Instead of having static data written in app.js and losing data any data entered through the browser,

+This is an exercise to practice integrating an API into a backbone application while building the model, controller and views.
+This exercise will not be turned in.

+### Learning Goals
+- Review creating backbone components
+  - Models
+  - Controllers
+  - Views
+- Use backbone to read data from an API
+- Create and update data to an API, through backbone

 ### Setup
 - Fork and clone this repository